nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Example Usage

-The following few sections present several examples of how the repeat command can be used
+The following few sections present several examples of how the repeat command can be used.

 ##### Scenario 1: Setting a personal event to repeat monthly for four months